htdebeer/pandocomatic/documentation/pandocomatic_templates.md

 ##### cleanup

 The counterpart of the `setup` property.
-The `cleanup` property is a list of scripts to run after the conversion of the document.
+The `cleanup` property is a list of scripts or programs to run after the conversion of the document.
 It can be used to clean up temporary files, resetting the environment, uploading the resulting document, and so on.

 **Examples**